 - Enrollee notification must be in writing.
-If the enrollee's representative submits a request, the representative must be notified in lieu of the enrollee. - Written notices must explain the conditions of the approval (the plan sponsor may develop its own written approval notice).
+If the enrollee's representative submits a request, the representative must be notified in lieu of the enrollee.
+Plans may provide notice to both the representative and enrollee, but are not required. - Written notices must explain the conditions of the approval (the plan sponsor may develop its own written approval notice).
 The conditions of approval may include (but are not limited to): - The duration of an approval; - Limitations associated with an approval; and/or - Any coverage rules applicable to subsequent refills.